-- An applicant for membership must complete and sign any application form, supply any information, or attend an interview, as may be reasonably required by the Committee regarding an application for membership.
-By signing the application form either physically or electronically, the applicant provides their consent in writing to becoming a member. - 10.5 Every application for membership shall be require payment of the current annual subscription.
-Each application for membership shall include the Affiliated Club of which the applicant is a member, if applicable. - 10.6 The Committee may accept or decline an application for membership.
+An applicant for membership must complete and sign any application form, supply any information, or attend an interview, as may be reasonably required by the Committee regarding an application for membership.

+Every application for membership shall be accompanied by the current annual subscription.
+Each application for membership shall include the Club of which the applicant is a member, if applicable.

+The Committee may accept or decline an application for membership.
 The Committee must advise the applicant of its decision (but is not required to provide reasons for that decision).